AlexBiobelemo/Project-Victoria/README.md

 pip install -r requirements.txt

 # Create a .env file for configuration
-# (You can copy the contents from .env.example if provided)
 touch .env

 Now, open the newly created .env file and add the following configuration: